simonmichael/hledger/MANUAL.md

 This tends to be a little more reliable than post-processing with sed or similar.
 The directive is `alias ORIG = ALIAS`, where ORIG and ALIAS are full account names.
 To forget all aliases defined to this point, use `end aliases`.

-Here's an example: say a sole proprietor has a personal.journal:

-    1/1
-        expenses:food  $1
-        assets:cash

-and a business.journal:

-    1/1
-        expenses:office supplies  $1
-        assets:business checking

-Here each entity has a simple journal with its own simple chart of accounts.
-But at tax reporting time, we need to view these as a single entity.
-So in unified.journal we adjust the personal account names to fit within the business chart of accounts:

-    alias expenses    = equity:draw:personal
-    alias assets:cash = assets:personal cash
-    include personal.journal
-    end aliases
-    include business.journal

-giving:

-    $ hledger -f unified.journal print
-    2011/01/01
-        equity:draw:personal:food            $1
-        assets:personal cash                $-1

-    2011/01/01
-        expenses:office supplies            $1
-        assets:business checking           $-1

-You can also specify aliases on the command line.
-This could be useful to rewrite account names when sharing a report with someone else, such as your accountant:

-    $ hledger --alias 'my earning=income:business'

-Command-line alias options are applied after any alias directives in the journal.
-At most one alias directive and one alias option will be applied to each account name.
+For an example, see [How to use account aliases](ALIASES.html).

 ### CSV files

 hledger can also read [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) files, translating the CSV records into journal entries on the fly.
-In this case, we must provide an additional "rules file", which is a file named like the CSV file with an extra `.rules` suffix, containing rules specifying things like:
+We must provide some some conversion hints in a "rules file", named like the CSV file with an extra `.rules` suffix (you can choose another name with `--rules-file`).

-- which CSV fields correspond to which journal entry fields
-- which date format is being used
-- which account name(s) to use

-Typically you'll keep one rules file for each account which you download as CSV.
-A default rules file will be created if it doesn't exist, in which case you'll need to refine it to get the best results.
+If the rules file does not exist, it will be created with default rules, which you'll need to tweak.
-You can override the default rules file name with `--rules-file`.

-Here's a quick example.
-Say we have downloaded `checking.csv` from a bank for the first time:

-    "Date","Note","Amount"
-    "2012/3/22","DEPOSIT","50.00"
-    "2012/3/23","TRANSFER TO SAVINGS","-10.00"

-We could create `checking.csv.rules` containing:

-    account1 assets:bank:checking
-    skip     1
-    fields   date, description, amount
-    currency $

-    if ~ SAVINGS
-     account2 assets:bank:savings

-This says:
-"always use assets:bank:checking as the first account;
-ignore the first line;
-use the first, second and third CSV fields as the entry date, description and amount respectively;
+Here's a minimal rules file.
+It says that the first and second CSV fields are the journal entry's date and amount:
-always prepend $ to the amount value;
-if the CSV record contains 'SAVINGS', use assets:bank:savings as the second account".
-Now hledger can read this CSV file:

-    $ hledger -f checking.csv print
-    using conversion rules file checking.csv.rules
-    2012/03/22 DEPOSIT
-        income:unknown             $-50.00
-        assets:bank:checking        $50.00

-    2012/03/23 TRANSFER TO SAVINGS
-        assets:bank:savings         $10.00
-        assets:bank:checking       $-10.00

-We might save this output as `checking.journal`, and/or merge it (manually) into the main journal file.

-#### Rules syntax
+    fields date, amount

-Lines beginning with `#` or `;` and blank lines are ignored, and the following kinds of rule can appear in any order:
+Lines beginning with `#` or `;` and blank lines are ignored.
+The following kinds of rule can appear in any order:

 **fields** *CSVFIELDNAME1*, *CSVFIELDNAME1*, ...
 :   (Field list) This names the CSV fields (names may not contain whitespace or `;` or `#`),